Spring Garden Revival

 La Grange’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-La Grange enforces state and local organic waste management regulations in accordance with the Illinois Environmental Protection Act (415 ILCS 5).
+La Grange enforces state and local organic waste regulations in accordance with the Illinois Environmental Protection Act (415 ILCS 5).
 Organic yard waste, including dethatched material, is prohibited from household trash and must be disposed of through municipal programs.
-Key requirements include:
+Yard waste is collected curbside in biodegradable paper bags or rigid containers (no plastic bags allowed), typically from April to November.
+Residents may also compost dethatched material on-site, provided they follow setback requirements (usually 5–10 feet from property lines) and best practices: mix thatch with leaves or other brown materials, maintain proper moisture and aeration, and avoid overloading compost piles.
+These measures support La Grange’s waste reduction and sustainability goals.
+For more information on composting and disposal, contact:

 La Grange Department of Public Works